rahmacheri/Multi-View-MLL-Antenna-Selection-in-mMIMO/README.md

 # Multi-View-MLL Antenna Selection in mMIMO

-We combined between two methods of MVL(Multi-View learning) ; a deep canonical correlation DCCA and auto-encoders AE. in which the canonical relationship of the compressed features and reconstruction errors of the auto-encoders are optimized simultaneously.
+Two methods of MVL(Multi-View learning) were combined; a deep canonical correlation DCCA and auto-encoders AE. in which the canonical relationship of the compressed features and reconstruction errors of the auto-encoders are optimized simultaneously.